 A360 Personal Mixer

 The A360 Personal Mixer delivers an unparalleled level of control, performance, and fidelity to personal mixing.
 With more mix channels, powerful features, and the streamlined user interface Aviom Personal Mixers are known for, the A360 helps musicians hear better than ever before.
+And, it's compatible with all existing Aviom systems.

 - Customizable channel selection from up to 64 channels